NiftySpeaker/TinyLinqJs/README.md

 One big advantage of TinyLinqJs is, as the name says, that in the minified version it's just about 9 kB in size.
 This is very small if you can get the power of Linq into your JavaScripts.

-So i hope you enjoy it! :D
+So, i hope you enjoy it! :D